LSD Overdose Signs, Symptoms, Risk Factors, Prevention, and Treatment

-LSD is a hallucinogen drug capable of altering thoughts and perceptions in those who use it, including pseudo-hallucinations and synesthesias—a condition where they see and hear things that are not real, while others report being able to hear colors 1.
-People have experimented with hallucinogens for thousands of years, using plants or fungi found in nature, such as peyote or hallucinogenic mushrooms, but unlike these, LSD is synthesized in a lab from a chemical precursor isolated from a fungal source.
+LSD is a hallucinogen drug capable of altering thoughts and perceptions in those who use it, causing pseudo-hallucinations and synesthesias—a condition where people see and hear things that are not real, while others report being able to hear colors.1 People have experimented with hallucinogens for thousands of years, using plants or fungi found in nature, such as peyote and hallucinogenic mushrooms, but unlike these, LSD is synthesized in a lab from a chemical precursor isolated from a fungal source.

-LSD—full name, D-lysergic acid diethylamide, and also known historically as acid, dots or microdot, windowpane, and Yellow Sunshine—is most frequently taken orally in liquid or pill form, or from a piece of LSD-impregnated gelatin or paper placed on the tongue 2,3.
+LSD—full name D-lysergic acid diethylamide, also known historically as acid, dots or microdot, windowpane, and Yellow Sunshine—is most frequently taken orally in liquid or pill form, or in the form of a piece of LSD-impregnated gelatin or paper placed on the tongue.2,3

 Signs and Symptoms of LSD Overdose

 When someone takes too much LSD, they may experience terrifying hallucinations, but technically a person cannot take so much LSD that it kills them.
 It is not like heroin, Xanax, or even alcohol in that there is no known lethal dose of LSD.

 When someone experiences an LSD “overdose,” they likely have experienced what is more commonly known as a “bad trip.”
 This is not to say that LSD use is without its dose-dependent dangers, however.
 Severe injury and death has occurred as an indirect result of using LSD, in that accidents, self-mutilation, and suicide have occurred during these trips, when people are largely unaware of what they are doing.4

 Some commonly experienced side effects of LSD can include:4